 How do I learn how to get a client?
 Simple — I listen to them.
-Especially when they send wonderful notes like this.
+Especially when they send wonderful notes like this one.
 Click to enlarge it.

 Nowadays, many people are self-employed, like me.
 Anyone (especially the newly self-employed) starting a business needs the right attitude and skills, a solid plan, reliable resources, and lots of good luck.
 Especially the last.